Section outline

-The approval process for the Master's Degree Course in Optometry and Vision Science is not yet complete.
-The Course will be activated in the academic year 2024/25 provided that the procedure concludes positively.
-All information reported on this website (e-LEARNING e DIDATTICA ONLINE) regarding the Master's Degree Course in Optometry and Vision Science should be considered provisional and subject to approval by the competent authorities.
+The approval process for the Master's Degree Course in Optometry and Vision Science is now complete.
+The Course will be activated in the academic year 2024/25.

 The first Open Day of the Master's Degree Course in Optometry and Vision Science took place remotely on Monday, May 6, 2024.

-A presentation in English is available in this session (Orienteering for Future Students and Admission Procedures) at the bottom of the page.
+A presentation in English is available in this session (Orienteering for Future Students and Admission Procedures) at the bottom of the page, together with the file "FAQ - frequently asked questions" updated on June 24, 2024.

 The access to the Master's degree course is by selection.
 For the academic year 2024-2025, there are 50 available positions.